The cost of travelling to Cambodia

 - Our average budget for the whole trip was 20$/day/person,

-- Being in a relationship, we shared all of our accommodation (weird that ☺).
+- Being in a relationship, we shared all of our accommodation.
+Strange, isn’t it ☺.
 If you are alone, it will cost you more….

-- As in neighboring countries, we have very often bargained the prices of tuk-tuks, accommodation, etc.
+- As in neighbouring countries, we very often bargained the prices of tuk-tuks, accommodation, etc.

 So here are the average expenses for an entire trip to Cambodia, for two people.